CTU-Robotics/.github/profile/README.md

-# Welcome to CTU Rover Team! 🚀
+# Welcome to CTU Robotics - SPACE Rover Team! 🚀

 ## About Us
 We are a group of highly motivated engineering students from the Czech Technical University (CTU) dedicated to representing our university in prestigious international rover competitions.
 Our mission is to create a space for the self-realization of young talented students with a passion for robotics and mechatronics.
 We aim to bridge the gap between theoretical knowledge and practical application by providing hands-on experience in building innovative rover solutions.